- From Ridge to Reef

 Our itinerary will be flexible, generally 1-12 miles offshore in the gray whale migration pathway.

-Cruises are aboard the Salty Lady, a 56' Coast Guard certificated, fully insured motor vessel with an open observation deck and indoor salon; seating is limited.
+Cruises are aboard the Queen of Hearts, a 50' Coast Guard certified, fully insured motor vessel with an open observation deck and indoor salon; seating is limited.
 The captain is experienced in natural history cruises.

 Parking: Free off-street parking at the harbor.